jtwleung/Final-Project-ER-Wait-Times/README.md

     - South Health Campus (3.39% across 1831 test data rows)
     - Red Deer Regional Hospital (1.9% across 1794 test data rows)

-        - It would be interesting to run a more formal set of predictions on generic input data covering every hour, for all days, for all weeks in a generic year rather than simply relying on the test data.
+        - It would be interesting to run a more formal set of predictions on generic input data covering every hour, for all days, for all weeks in a generic year rather than simply relying on the test data (see [Future Exploration](#future-exploration) section below.
 The idea would be to calculate the % incidences of predictions of >80% probability of having a 'long wait' on all hospitals.
-        - It would also be interesting to dig into why these two (and potentially other) hospitals have such a high % incidence of ">80% probability of a long wait" as well.
+        - It would also be interesting to dig into why the two hospitals with the highest "incidence of > 80% probability of having a long wait" (on test data only at this point) have such high values especially.

 ### Technical Discoveries
 - Model performance differences are quite impacted by the way the input data is prepared/treated before being fed the model, specifically: